ljdursi/EuroMPI2016/README.md

 * [TensorFlow](http://tensorflow.org) - one of the biggest large-scale deep learning frameworks: python + C++ and has fairly broad support for calculations on &ldquo;tensors&rdquo; (by which they just mean n-d arrays)
 * [Chapel](http://chapel.cray.com) - an HPC PGAS language gaining adoption

-While these tackle different problems and communities, and take very different approaches to provide high-performance but productive progarmming for technical computing, they have some interesting commonalities.
+While these target different problems and communities, and take very different approaches to provide high-performance productive programming for technical computing, they have some interesting commonalities.
 One important functionality they share is making possible computing on very unstructured, irregular, dynamic problems, which is becoming increasingly important even in normally more